 Alan Turing’s Life and Achievements

-Alan Turing was born in 1912 in a neighbourhood in West London.
-Unbeknownst to his parents at the time, he would grow up to be of the most influential computer scientists of all time.
+Alan Turing was born in 1912 in West London.
+Unbeknownst to his parents at the time, he would grow up to be one of the most influential computer scientists of all time.
 From a young age, Turing displayed a remarkable potential for problem-solving.
 By age 16, Turing could grasp the concepts of Einstein’s theories.
 In college, he studied mathematics rigorously and proved the central limit theorem.
 Although this had been done by another mathematician years ago, Turing’s knowledge in math and logic would only increase as time passed.
 At this point, Turing’s skill in computer science also began to develop at a rapid pace: before receiving his PhD from Princeton University, Turing designed a theoretical machine.
 The Turing Machine, as he named it, was able to emulate computer programs of any type and complexity.
 This machine would become a cornerstone of modern computer science.

 Turing made his greatest contributions to world history during World War 2.
 One of the critical components of the German military’s function was intelligence, which was required for everything from coordinated attacks to the position of military units at any given time.
-In order for the German armies to send and receive sensitive information, messages had to be encrypted with the help of an Enigma machine.
-First invented during the First World War, military Enigma machines used in the German military were exceptionally complex for their time, so much so that Allied forces were unable to make sense of war messages even if they were intercepted.
+In order for the German armies to send and receive sensitive information, they used a device called an Enigma machine to encrypt their messages.
+First invented during the First World War, Enigma machines were exceptionally complex for their time, so much so that Allied forces were unable to make sense of war messages even if they were intercepted.
 As the war escalated, various additional complexities were added to the Enigma machine such that encoded messages would be even harder to decipher.
 Before the war, Turing was already working with the British government to help analyze the Enigma machine.
 However, his work intensified with the involvement of Great Britain in the war against Germany.
 Utilizing his prior expertise in logical deduction and mathematics, Turing began to unlock the Enigma machines’ secrets.

 The Enigma machine consisted of a keyboard, three rotors and a set of other components used to encode messages.
 Each of the rotors had 26 notches so that each letter was represented by a notch.
 The Enigma machine encodes messages by substituting a letter for another.
 When a letter is pressed on the keyboard, it is sent through the rotors which scramble it based on the positions of the rotors before outputting the letter.
 Moreover, the next letter to be scrambled will be done so in a different way than the one before because each rotor in the machine changes its position after scrambling a certain number of letters at different intervals.
 The resulting encoded message is very hard to decipher.
 Polish cryptanalysts attempted to decipher the Enigma before Turing but failed.
 However, Turing devised a unique way to approach the problem.